Make Your Own Christmas Ornaments: Paint Swirl Ornament

 Tips for Making Paint Swirl Ornaments

-- If your paint is too thick, you can add water to make it move easier.
-It will dry more translucent though.
-You could also try paint pouring medium, but it will extend the drying time significantly.
+- If you use old paint that is too thick, add a bit of water to make the paint flow better.
+It will dry more translucent, though.
+You could also try a paint pouring medium, which may extend the drying time.

-- The color mixtures look best if they are related (for instance, pinks and reds.)
+- Color mixtures look best if they are related (for instance, pinks and reds).
 But I also love the contrast of different colors.
-Be aware of color theory to avoid making the colors mixing to make brown (ie: avoid red and green.)
+Be aware of contrasting colors that make brown (i.e., avoid red and green).

 - The paint swirl ornaments take a couple of days to dry.
 Your dry time may vary due to humidity and temperature.